 - The transducer of the physicochemical signal

-- Signal processor to interpret the information that has been converted.
+- Signal processor to interpret the information converted

-Biosensors are used in many different applications across a wide range of industries, including medicine, food, healthcare, pharmaceuticals and of course military.
-The manufacturing of biosensors has become very advanced, due to the emergence of related technologies.
-The size of the devices has gradually been becoming smaller, given rise to submicron detection systems also called nano-biosensors.
-See also Bioreceptor in the Eco Fashion Dictionary.
+Biosensors used in many different applications across a wide range of industries, including medicine, food, healthcare, pharmaceuticals and of course, military.
+The manufacturing of biosensors has become very advanced due to the emergence of related technologies.
+The size of the devices has gradually been becoming smaller, given rise to submicron detection systems, also called Nano-biosensors.
+See Bioreceptor